emanuelbsilva/cross-domain-http-test/README.md

 # Cross Domain HTTP Test

-cross-domain-http-test is a test to run 3 different node.js servers, in different domains, to test if cross domain HTTP requests work under iframes.
+cross-domain-http-test is a test to run 3 different express servers, in different domains, to test if cross domain HTTP requests work under iframes on different browsers.

+It also serves as an example on how to support CORS down to IE 8.

 ## Description of each server